gurrier/localvolts/README.md

 To use this integration in Home Assistant, it is necessary to join Localvolts as a customer and request an API key using this form https://localvolts.com/localvolts-api/

-Then in Home Assistant, create a new folder called "localvolts" under the "custom_components" folder, and copy all of the files in this project into that folder.
+Then in Home Assistant, copy the localvolts subfolder of custom_components in this repository into your existing Home Assistant's custom_components folder.

-"\_\_init\_\_.py"

-"manifest.json"

-"sensor.py"

 Next edit the file `/homeassistant/configuration.yaml` and insert the lines below using your own values for each of the three entries
 ```